 Enquiries relating to the University’s Visa, Immigration and Compliance policies should be directed to firstname.lastname@example.org

-1. The University works in partnership with a number of colleges to offer franchised undergraduate courses.
+1. The University works in partnership with a number of providers to offer franchised undergraduate courses and joint programmes.

 2. A franchise is a process by which the University agrees to authorise a delivery organisation to deliver (and sometimes assess) part or all of one (or more) of its own approved programmes.